How Thomas Cook just Made it Harder for Travel Companies to Find Merchant Processing

 When one travel company falters, others can face consequences that no one anticipated.
 The Thomas Cook collapse, for instance, will make consumers more open to filing disputes with even less consideration beforehand.
 Consumers begin requesting chargebacks regardless of whether they’re justified, because they believe the process is easier than going to the merchant to ask for a refund.

-The ease of filing chargebacks trains consumers to believe there are no negative consequences for requesting a chargeback, and that the process is victimless.
+Between 30% and 50% of claims made against a business after it has gone into administration are wrongfully filed or processed outside of valid rules.
+The resulting ease of filing a chargeback trains consumers to believe there are no negative consequences, and that the process is victimless.
 In fact, many consumers don’t even understand the difference between a refund and a chargeback.
 They know that they got their money back; beyond that, the process is a mystery.

 This creates a culture of zero-liability in payments that encourages cardholders to be less discerning regarding chargebacks.
 It’s the reason why 40% of cardholders who request a chargeback will do so again within 60 days.